enigmalea/mod-handbook/Posts/DA Poly 2024/Upcoming/Tumblr Posts.md

 - This year we will pre-load ships and characters that have been nominated for all prior years of DA Polyshipping, so you can free up your nominations spaces for other characters/ships.
 - **Nominations will only be open for one week!**
-- Welcome new mods, @inquisimer & @plissu!
+- Welcome new mods, @inquisimer & @plisuu!
 With the larger mod team, we will no longer be taking **personal** communications about the exchange via Discord DM or tumblr DM/ask.
 Please send communications regarding individual circumstances via email or the official extension form. **General** questions can still be asked in discord or via tumblr ask.

 ## **2024 *TENTATIVE* Schedule**